Digital-Grinnell/dlad-blog/content/posts/041-Configuring-DGDocker2.md

 The https://omeka-s.grinnell.edu target is experimental, and soon-to-be-replaced with our new _Omeka-S_.
 Consequently, the only properly configured service on this node is _OHScribe_, and the _Traefik_ container is properly configured to serve it as well as the experimental _Omeka-S_ instance.
 All of the other containers/services should be removed, and the new _Omeka-S_ with _WMI_ configured to work with the existing _Traefik_.

 Since nearly all of the containers/services running on _dgdocker2_ are broken or obsolete, I'm going to remove them all and clean up the node using this sequence:

 ```
 docker stop $(docker ps -q)
 docker rm -v $(docker ps -qa)
 docker image rm $(docker image ls -q)
 docker system prune --force
 ```

 ## Deploying a Stand-Alone _Traefik_ Reverse-Proxy
-There are at least a dozen ways to do this, and I really don't want to reinvent the wheel here, so I searched the web for some of the latest info and settled on [this post](https://jonnev.se/traefik-with-docker-and-lets-encrypt/).
-It's current, I like the approach, and it appears to be well-documented.
+There are at least a dozen ways to do this, and I really don't want to reinvent the wheel here, so I searched the web for some of the latest info and settled on [this post](https://jasonraimondi.com/posts/docker-compose-traefik-lets-encrypt/).
+It's current, I like the approach, and it appears to be well-documented... complete with a working example in [this GitHub repo](https://github.com/jasonraimondi/docker-compose-traefik-example/tree/master/lets-encrypt-example).

 Perhaps the best of _Traefik_'s qualities is its ability to support additional services/containers using labels.
 Let's roll with that.

 I'm starting now with a "clean", Docker-ready node in _dgdocker2_.
-From a terminal/shell opened as _root_ on _dgdocker2_, I follow [Jon Neverland's](https://jonnev.se/) advice like so:
+From a terminal/shell opened as _root_ on _dgdocker2_, I'll fork and clone [Jason Raimondi's example](https://github.com/jasonraimondi/docker-compose-traefik-example/tree/master/lets-encrypt-example) and make some necessary modifications, like so:

 ```
 docker network create web